sensoworks/docs/docs/edge-and-fog/fog-getting-started-guide.md

 - Prepare the Sensoworks payload to call the platform
 - Save the aggregated data in CSV and JSON format to file
 - Call the Sensoworks platform via HTTP
-  - **NOTE**: This step is initially set to "disabled" and the output is printed to stdout.
-To connect the Fog gateway to the platform you need an api key to communicate using the HTTP protocol (see below additional details)
+  - **NOTE**: Initially, this step is set to disabled and the results is displayed on the standard output.
+To establish a connection between the Fog Gateway and the platform, you should be already registered on the platform and have an API key.
+Later in this doc we will give further information

 # Getting started guide - Steps